MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

    Extract the file and copy the folders to `./data` .
 4. set `VIDEO_INPUT` in `*path to repository*/docker/.ènv` to your webcam device (defaults to /dev/video0).
    Use `v4l2-ctl --list-devices` to find your device.
-5. run `docker-compose -f *path to repository*/docker/docker-compose-nvidia.yml build `
+5. change to docker dir `cd *path to repository*/docker/` run `docker-compose -f docker-compose-nvidia.yml build` `

 ### How to start the webcam: